Current research projects

 The purpose of our annual Barometer (conducted by Behaviour and Attitudes), is to deliver timely and comprehensive insight and context that enriches understanding of Irish adults’ behaviours and attitudes towards alcohol.
 A quota-controlled sampling procedure is utilised to deliver a nationally representative sample of 1,000 adults aged 18+ with online surveys being conducted at a specific point in the year.
 Questionnaire design incorporates internationally recognised question models including the AUDIT-C, Drinking Motive Questionnaire: Revised Short Form and Short Warwick-Edinburgh Mental Wellbeing Scale.
 This delivers a greater knowledge on the use and misuse of alcohol that in turn helps shape more effective interventions and preventions, including Drinkaware’s public information, engagement and education programmes.
 The research serves an additional critical purpose, to flag evolving patterns of attitudes, behaviours and culture regarding alcohol and lifestyle in Ireland, which signposts potential forward projections based on past and current behaviours.

-Following careful consultation with B&A regarding specific questions for 2023, we signed off on the content of the questionnaire for 2023 and data collection took place in mid June.
+Following careful consultation with B&A regarding specific questions for 2023, we signed off on the content of the questionnaire for 2023 and data collection took place in mid-June.
 You can read about the process here.
+We are pleased to share the latest Barometer 2023 Research Paper Series which can be found below.
+Please also see the Barometer 2023 key findings.
 We have recently released the Barometer 2023 key findings and we look forward to sharing further findings over the coming months.

 Read the key findings from our 2023 Barometer.